Fairmount Park Family Handbook

 - Buses unload at 7:40.
 Bus drivers will “hold” students on the buses if they arrive early.

 - All students wait on the blacktop prior to the start of school.
 Kindergarten classes will have assigned areas but all other grades do not.
 When the bell rings, students in grades 1/2 enter the large gray double-doors and walk up the stairs to their rooms.
 Students in grades 3-5 walk up the ramp to enter the building.

 - Please use designated crosswalks when crossing Fauntleroy.

 - The alley along the staff parking area is not a walkway or driveway for student drop-off.
 Please use the sidewalk on Fauntleroy as it is much safer.

-- Morning drop off is on Fauntleroy.
+- Morning drop-off is on Fauntleroy beyond/north of the bus zone.
 Please have your child exit to the sidewalk and enter the school using the paved pathway.
 Please do not linger in this unloading area so that others can use those spots.

 - If you plan on coming into the office or staying at school for part of the morning, please find a parking spot a block or two away and walk in.